notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 Go to the app and click on the `Deposit` button.
 You will see that the balance state is updated to 10$ in both the `TabOneScreen` and `TabTwoScreen` components.
 Click on the `Withdraw` button.
 You will see that the balance state is updated to 0$ in both the `TabOneScreen` and `TabTwoScreen` components.

-## Bonus: Rect Native Debugger with Redux Extension
+## Bonus: React Native Debugger with Redux Extension

 We can use the [React Native Debugger](https://github.com/jhen0409/react-native-debugger) to debug our React Native app.
 This awesome debugger already includes [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension) to debug our Redux store.
 The advantages of redux devtools are: